 Depreciation is recognized on a straight-line basis over the estimated useful life of the asset.
 Land is not depreciated.
-The useful lives and residual values of assets on an annual basis at the least.
+The useful lives and residual values of assets are re-assessed at least on an annual basis.

 Useful life

 Group Parent Company

-Buildings and land 15-50 years -
+Buildings and land 15-50 years

 Plant and machinery 3-15 years -

 Equipment, tools, fixtures and fittings 3-10 years 3-10 years